 House For Sale Signs

 The most widely used real estate sign is the standard for sale sign.
 Yard signs are used as for sale signs most often, but they can also take the form of a hanging sign.
 You probably encounter at least one of these signs every day.
-Even in our digital age, signs advertising a house for sale are the swiss army knife of every realtor.
+Even in our digital age, signs advertising a house for sale are the Swiss army knife of every realtor.
 In this article, we attempt to answer the most common questions people ask about for sale signs.
-If we don’t address your question here, please leave a comment so we can answer it for you.
+If your question isn’t addressed here, please leave a comment so we can answer it for you.

 What Should Go on a For Sale Sign?

 One of the most frequent questions from agents is what to put on a for sale sign.
 A typical for sale sign will have your name, your phone number and your website address, as well as the logo of the franchise with which you have partnered (unless you’re independent).
-Additionally, some agents add a QR code as well.
+Additionally, a QR code is occasionally added as well.

 Things To Leave Off Your For Sale Signs

 The next logical question after what to put on a house for sale sign is what not to put on it.
 The answer may surprise you.
 One of the most frequent mistakes real estate agents make is crowding their for sale signs with excessive information.
 For example, modern for sale signs don’t necessarily need a physical address.
 Your online presence should be robust enough that anyone can search for your name and locate your address that way.
 Additionally, you can leave off your fax number as someone driving past your sign is not likely to use it.
 Lastly, social media can be a terrific networking tool, but a prospective buyer is unlikely to be interested in connecting with you on Facebook or Twitter.